 08 March 2019

-The What Works Centre for Children’s Social Care is recruiting an Evaluation Advisory Panel.
-This panel will help the Centre to develop and evolve its approach to evaluations in children’s social care.
+The What Works Centre for Children’s Social Care is recruiting an Evaluation Advisory Group.
+This group will help the Centre to develop and evolve its approach to evaluations in children’s social care.

 - Impact evaluation in children’s social care

 - Implementation and process evaluation

 - Randomised controlled trial design